 Response: Avoiding that route from now on (aka avoidance learning)

-Unfortunately, some of those well-manicured lawns might also contain a not-so-well-behaved large dog.
-As soon as you ride past their fence, the dog jumps up and starts barking.
+Imagine you go for a bike ride and run into a not-so-well-behaved large dog.
+The dog jumps up and starts barking.
 It creates a startle response and you nearly crash.

 9. Money (Leads to Desire to Work)